-- 25 Implementation of Alternative 1 would result in noise impacts similar to those described for - the Proposed Action, but different areas would be affected, as depicted in Figure 3-5. - 27 Alternative 1 would include the same number of aircraft operations, aircraft types, altitudes, - and other mission parameters as the Proposed Action.
-The locations and names of noise- - sensitive locations identified beneath the Alternative 1 corridor are shown in Figure 3-5. - Table 3-9 lists calculated noise levels and factors relevant to noise levels, such as whether the - 31 location is within an avoidance area. - 32 The highest time-averaged sound level at the locations studied would occur at the Altha - 33 Church of God Daycare (shown as Location "D3" in Figure 3-5).
-At this location, the time- - averaged noise level would increase by 0.7 dBA Ldnmr (0.7 dBA DNL) to 50.2 dBA Ldnmr (50.2 - dBA DNL).
-Changes in time-averaged noise levels at noise-sensitive locations would not be - "significant" or "reportable" as defined in FAA Order 1050.1F and would remain below the 55 - 37 dB level identified by USEPA for the protection of public health and welfare with an adequate - 38 margin of safety.
-The relatively low calculated Ldnmr values at sensitive locations are - associated with approximately two percent or less of affected people being expected to - 40 become highly annoyed due to noise.
+Implementation of Alternative 1 would result in noise impacts similar to those described for the Proposed Action, but different areas would be affected, as depicted in Figure 3-5.
+Alternative 1 would include the same number of aircraft operations, aircraft types, altitudes, and other mission parameters as the Proposed Action.
+The locations and names of noise-sensitive locations identified beneath the Alternative 1 corridor are shown in Figure 3-5.
+Table 3-8 lists calculated noise levels and factors relevant to noise levels, such as whether the location is within an avoidance area.

-Table 3-9.
+Table 3-8.
 L{dnmr} and DNL Under Alternative 1 and Baseline Conditions